-- What is the first thing new Online Learning students need to do about the OKEY, email and pin setup?
+- What is the first thing new Online Learning students need to do about the OKEY, email

 - What will the diploma show if I completed the coursework through Online Learning?The diploma will only show the name of the master’s degree and Oklahoma State University.
 Since this is not an “online” degree, the diploma won’t indicate it as such.

 - Who is the academic advisor for Online Learning enrollment?Your academic advisor will be the program coordinator for your chosen degree, unless otherwise told.
 The staff at the Online Learning office are not academic advisors.